-Dr. Zim Nwokora is a senior lecturer in Politics and director of the Politics, Philosophy and Economics (PPE) programme at Deakin University, Melbourne.
+Dr. Zim Nwokora is an Associate Professor in Politics and director of the Politics, Philosophy and Economics (PPE) programme at Deakin University, Melbourne.

 A child of Nigerian immigrants to the United Kingdom, he was born and grew up in Northern Ireland before studying at Oxford University for his BA (PPE), MPhil (Comparative Government) and DPhil (Politics) degrees.
 He moved to Australia in 2010 to take up a postdoctoral research fellowship at Griffith University’s Centre for Governance and Public Policy, which was followed by employment as a McKenzie Postdoctoral Fellowship at Melbourne Law School, University of Melbourne (2013-15), prior to commencing at Deakin in 2016.